Photos by Eric Scharf/Ottawa Showbox

 It was now time for the main event – Every Time I Die.
 I have been a fan of this band since high school.
 I think it all started in grade eleven when I was in a band and one of the guitarists would often play Every Time I Die in his truck.
 I went into the show not being particularly familiar with the band’s last two albums, and having read a review about the Toronto show, I expected a lot of the new stuff.
 The new albums are great, but I was there for the older stuff I had listened to hundreds of times but never seen live.
 I braced myself.

 Every Time I Die gave the old time fans almost everything we could have asked for, and the fans responded by crowding the barriers to sing along for the entire show.
-Yes, they played a few new songs off of their latest album Low Teens, but they dug deep and went back through their catalogue which spans over decade long.
+Yes, they played a few new songs off of their latest album Low Teens, but they dug deep and went back through their catalog which spans over a decade worth of material.
 Opening with “Underwater Bimbos From Outer Space” off Ex-Lives from 5 years ago, the set featured fan favourites “We’rewolf,” which was dedicated to the bartenders, “The New Black,” “Floater,” “Imitation Is The Sincerest Form Of Battery” and “No Son of Mine.”

 My highlight for sure was one of those deep cuts, “Ebolarama” off of the 2003 album Hot Damn!
 I hadn’t danced all night, I had watched and given people space and just listened to the band.
 But as soon as the first chord was strummed I was taken over with glee and adrenaline.
-I stayed off to the side for a bit but then had to enter the pit and have a time.
+I had to enter the pit and have a time.
 I don’t think I have ever enjoyed an elbow to the eyebrow so much.

 As much as I was loving life in the hot sweaty basement, so was the band.
 Lead singer Keith Buckley said “It’s fucking horrific outside.
 I can’t think of a better place to be than a bar where you can sweat with all your friends.”
 He also did the great thing of giving a big shout out to the bouncers who were working hard to keep every safe while letting us have fun and express ourselves as we needed.
 Big ups to Mike Postma and the crew.